Applications for this grant are currently closed. Please watch for future funding opportunities.

 - In cooperation with PDS, provide additional follow-on instruction and practical skills training to implement their projects after the conclusion of the program.

 - Provide logistical support for the program participants in participating cities (renting of the conference rooms, hotels, organization of the local transportation for follow-on activities, etc.)

-- In cooperation with OPA organize follow-up gatherings with program participants and their parents in participating cities and Sarajevo.
+- In cooperation with PDS, organize follow-up gatherings with program participants and their parents in participating cities and Sarajevo.

-- In cooperation with OPA organize re-union of the alumni program participants.
+- Alumni Activities — In cooperation with PDS, organize a reunion of the alumni program participants.

 - Provide assistance in managing the recruitment and selection of the participants.